bentomhall/nih-system/homebrewery/world/player-options.md

 This incantation grants the ability to move across any liquid surface&mdash;such as water, acid, mud, snow, quicksand, or lava&mdash;as if it were solid ground (creatures crossing dangerous surfaces such as molten lava can still take damage or suffer other negative effects from contact but will not become immersed or mired in the liquid).
 Up to ten willing creatures you can see within range gain this ability for the duration.
 If you target a creature submerged in a liquid, the incantation carries the target to the surface of the liquid at a rate of 60 feet per round.
 \page
 ### Uncommon Incantations
-Uncommon incantations are suitable to be first found during the early Adventurer phase, ie levels 5-7.
+Uncommon incantations are suitable to be first found during first half of Tier 2, ie levels 5-7.
 #### Abjure Espionage
 *Uncommon, 1 minute, Exclusive, Debilitating (1).
 Duration 1 hour*

 You ward a 30' sphere around you against spying magics for 1 hour.
 Any spell or effect that would allow someone not in the area to see or hear the interior fails; no sound or vision can see into the area from the outside.
 *Special* if you expend a pearl worth at least 100 gp while performing this incantation, you can instead cause any foiled scrying attempt to see or hear a scene that you designate when you cast the incantation.
 This scene can last up to 10 minutes, after which it loops to the beginning.

 #### Augment Fertility